oxnr/awesome-notes/Business/Inspiration.md

 - Solve your customers Problems not your Competitors Customers Problems.

 - Those who are crazy enough to think they can change the world are the ones who do.

+- If you don’t make experiments before starting a project, then your whole project will be an experiment.